Rising-Stars-by-Sunshine/STATS201_Jiahe_ok/Literature/Paper.md

 # Paper Introduction

 ## Introduction
-This is an Introduction to the paper by Niksirat (2023), entitled Changes in research ethics, openness, and transparency in empirical studies between CHI 2017 and CHI 2022.
+This is an Introduction to the paper by Niksirat (2023), entitled “Changes in research ethics, openness, and transparency in empirical studies between CHI 2017 and CHI 2022”.

 ## Background
 Vaccine hesitancy (VH) poses a significant challenge to global health initiatives, particularly in the context of mass immunization campaigns such as those aimed at combating COVID-19.
 VH not only jeopardizes efforts to achieve herd immunity against infectious diseases like COVID-19 but also threatens progress made in eradicating vaccine-preventable diseases such as measles and rubella.
 Several individual-level factors have been identified as associated with VH, including socioeconomic status, trust in conventional medicine, and risk perception.
 However, collecting such data on a large scale is challenging, especially during time-sensitive vaccination campaigns.
 Therefore, leveraging readily available area-level indicators to predict communities at high risk of VH could provide a valuable alternative for policymakers.